s0uthwood/netpuzz/README.md

 | Vul-23 | Pantum M6760DW | Crash caused by crafted IPP packets | CNVD-2024-07423 | High |
 | Vul-24 | Pantum M6760DW | Hang caused by crafted LPD packets | CNVD-2024-21971 | High |
 | Vul-25 | Pantum M6760DW | Cartridge unusable caused by crafted IPP packets | - | - |

-## Vulnerability videos

-We recorded a demo video for each vulnerability.
-Since some of the vulnerabilities are not yet fixed, we masked the parts of the video that contains PoCs.